 Burger King India

-Burger King is set to raise INR 400 crores this year, as it continues with its aggressive expansion plans.
+Burger King is set to raise Rs 400 crores this year, as it continues with its aggressive expansion plans.
 It is the Indian arm of US-based Burger King.
 The chain started operations in India in the year 2014 and is a direct competitor of McDonald’s, which has approximately 42 percent market share in the burgers and sandwich category.